wix-playground/rules_maven_third_party/README.md

 ## Usage
 See [example](example/) for a complete workspace.

-Running `bazel run @managed_third_party//:resolve -- --resolve-locally` generates pin under `third_party` directory.
-Default location can be changed with `--destination` command line option.
+Running `bazel run @managed_third_party//:resolve -- --resolve-locally` generates a pin under the `third_party` directory.
+The default location can be changed with `--destination` command line option.
-`DESTINATION_DIRECTORY` environment variable can be used to generate pin outside the current workspace.
+`DESTINATION_DIRECTORY` environment variable can be used to generate a pin outside the current workspace.

 Pin files can be loaded with:
 ```starlark